Arthur Crabtree: Director

 Crabtree had filmed some of Gainsborough's biggest successes and the studio promoted him to director for Madonna of the Seven Moons (1945) with Calvert and Granger.
 Phyllis Calvert later recalled:

 Arthur was a very good cinematographer, but there weren't enough directors, and so people who were scriptwriters or were behind the camera were suddenly made directors.
 It wasn't that Crabtree was an unsatisfactory director, just that we found ourselves very satisfactory – we did it ourselves.
 But the fact that he had been a lighting cameraman was wonderful for us, because he knew exactly how to photograph us.

 The film was a commercial success.
 So too was Crabtree's second effort as director, They Were Sisters (1945) with Calvert and Mason, and his third, Caravan (1946) with Granger.

 Crabtree directed a thriller with Eric Portman and Greta Gynt, Dear Murderer (1947).
 He followed this with The Calendar (1948), with Gynt, and was one of the directors on Quartet (1948).

 Post-Gainsborough

 Crabtree directed Don't Ever Leave Me (1949), a comedy, then Lilli Marlene (1950), a war film.
 He made Hindle Wakes (1952), The Wedding of Lilli Marlene (1953) and Stryker of the Yard (also 1953).
 Crabtree moved into television, directing episodes of Colonel March of Scotland Yard, The Adventures of Sir Lancelot, Rheingold Theatre, and The Adventures of Robin Hood.

 Crabtree moved into "B" films.
 He made Morning Call (1957), then did West of Suez (1958) for producer Richard Gordon starring Keefe Brasselle.
 He made Death Over My Shoulder (1958) with Brasselle, then did another for Gordon, Fiend Without a Face (1958).

-After directing episodes of Ivanhoe he helmed Horrors of the Black Museum (1959) for producer Herman Cohen and a 1961 episode of the Stryker of the Yard series.
+After directing episodes of the television series Ivanhoe, he helmed Horrors of the Black Museum (1959) for producer Herman Cohen and a 1961 episode of the Stryker of the Yard series.